 Japamalas have been used in India and Tibet for centuries, and the first records of their use date back to the 11th century.
-They were introduced to the West in the 1960s by Tibetan monks who came to the West after the Army's invasion of Tibet.
+They were introduced to the West in the 1960s by Tibetan monks who came to the West following the Army's invasion of Tibet.
 Chinese Red.

 What is a Japamala?